andrensegura/gbfes/README.md

 - Quick links
 - Easy skills
-- Keyboard shortcuts
-- Anything I can think of that won't [trigger the anticheat.](https://www.reddit.com/r/Granblue_en/comments/4ttmmj/cygame_banhack_detection_mechanic/).
+- Anything I can think of that won't trigger the anticheat.

 What it can do right now: